mjg59/fcop/COC.md

 ## Violations

-**Reporting Process**. _Active participation_ incidents must be reported to us within 15 days by _aggrieved_ _members_, and may not be reported by third-parties. _Inactive participation_ incidents may be reported to us within 5 years of their occurrence, by _members_ and non-_members_ alike.
+**Reporting Requirements**. _Active participation_ _incidents_ must be reported to us within 15 days by _aggrieved_ _members_.
+We will investigate third-party reports of such _incidents_ at our sole discretion. _Inactive participation_ _incidents_ may be reported to us within 5 years of their occurrence, by _members_ and non-_members_ alike.
 Information that any _member_ or non-_member_ believes may affect our view of the _civility_ of individuals may be reported at any time.

 **Unofficial Resolution**.
 For minor offenses, and only in cases where they prefer doing so, we encourage _aggrieved_ members to speak to _accused_ members directly, using the language of non-violent communication (NVC).
 If you would like to do this with the help of an independent mediator, we will arrange for one.

 **Official Resolution**.
 If you want an official intervention, we will appoint an arbiter (consisting of one or more persons).
 The arbiter will speak individually to all parties, including witnesses, before deciding on a course of action, which will involve rejecting the _incident_, or accepting it as a _violation_ and imposing a consequence on the _violator_.

 **Consequences**. _Violators_ may be asked to apologize or to undergo training, counseling, or mediation as a condition of continued participation.
 They may also be ejected and banned from the _community_, at the sole discretion of the arbiter.
 In no case will the consequence for violating FCOP exceed banishment, unless the violation is also governed by separate contractual agreements or local laws.
+We reserve the right to re-evaluate a previously imposed *consequence* based on new information or a change in community leadership.

 **Social Rehabilitation**.
 We will only banish individuals for a determined number of years, not to exceed 5 years.
 Formerly banned parties can be reintegrated into the _community_ through a rehabilitation process determined by us.